Anilkumarkotur/AnilkumarKotur.github.io/about.md

 </p>

 <p>
-Working professionally as software Engineer since 2014 in the <b>iOS development<\b> spaces with experience across the logistics, transport and media domains.
+Working professionally as software Engineer since 2014 in the <b>iOS development</b> spaces with experience across the logistics, transport and media domains.
 I occasionally dabble in an Augmented Reality app development.
 </p>

 <h2>Skills</h2>